Tammy-Butcher/test1-rev/reference/Rev REST APIs/webcasts/getrealtimeattendeessearchrequest.md

 next:
   description: ''
 ---
-[block:callout]
-{
-  "type": "danger",
-  "title": "Warning!",
+> ❗️ Warning!
+>
-  "body": "If [Hide User Level Analytics](doc:hide-user-level-analytics) under the **Content Restriction** menu is enabled, this endpoint returns a 401 error.
-Totals are returned but the attendees' array is not."
+> If [Hide User Level Analytics](doc:hide-user-level-analytics) under the **Content Restriction** menu is enabled, this endpoint returns a 401 error.
+Totals are returned but the attendees' array is not.
-}
-[/block]